How to Do a Salicylic Acid Peel at Home

 What makes a salicylic peel so good for acne?
 How to prepare and apply step-by-step?
 The best frequency for your home regime, expectations, maintenance?
 All about how to do a salicylic acid peel at home below.

-Do not use if allergic to Aspirin or pregnant!
+(Do not use if allergic to Aspirin or pregnant)

 Start with a percentage of 15%

->> There is no need to go straight into a stronger dose, as the effectiveness of peels depends on where you skin is at.
+>> There is no need to go straight into a stronger dose, as the effectiveness of peels depends on your skin.

-In other words - the effective of using 15% in the beginning is the same as using 30% after a few months of usage.
+In other words: the effect of using 15% in the beginning is the same as using 30% after a few months of usage.